 To Turn on Streaming Mode

-Click the gear icon to go to the main Settings menu, then click on "Bonding Mode" under the Session Settings section.
+Click the settings icon to go to the main Settings menu, then click on "Bonding Mode" under the Session Settings section.
+By default, Streaming mode is enabled.

 Once you're in Streaming mode, the current streams will appear at the bottom of your Dashboard.
 The number of Active streams is how many streams Speedify detects right now.